-This post is part of our Q&A section.
+This post is a part of our Q&A section.
 If you want to submit your question, please use the form in the Contact page.

-Let me present you an example of a photograph, before and after processing it, and you shall decide if post processing is really necessary or not.
+Let me present you an example of a photograph, before and after processing it, and you shall decide if post-processing is really necessary or not.
 And also, as always, I welcome your comments as well.

 I took this photograph of the Lincoln Memorial Reflecting Pool last year.
 When I came home and downloaded the picture from the camera, I felt good about it's composition (symmetry) but felt like I was missing something on the picture.
 I was not really happy with the color contrast and thought of playing with the color tones and the contrast and see how will it become.
 I started editing the picture using Capture NX2, one of my favorite software to process RAW images.
 During the processing of the image, I increased the color contrast and adjusted the brightness of the picture which transformed the picture into the next level.
 Just a couple of small tweaks boosted the mood of the image and the result was very impressive.
 The picture looked more vibrant and lively after the post-processing.